Onika899/Onika899.Portfolio.github.io/README.md

 - Wrote concise project descriptions highlighting my role and the technologies used.
 - Uploaded the `README.md` file to GitHub, previewed the rendering, and fixed spacing and indentation issues.
 - Used Git commits with clear messages to track changes and maintain version history.
 - Iterated multiple times to refine formatting and ensure the CV looked consistent across GitHub Pages.
+- Focused on readability and professional tone, ensuring the CV could be understood easily by both examiners and potential employers.

 ### Result
 The final CV was clean, structured, and professional.
 It displayed correctly on GitHub and was easy to read online.
 This process improved my documentation skills, strengthened my attention to detail, and increased my confidence in using Git and GitHub for professional presentation.
 It also prepared me for industry practices where Markdown and version control are commonly used.
+Most importantly, I now have a shareable CV link that I can use for job applications, making my portfolio accessible beyond the classroom.

 ---